KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-3. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-4. Typo: Found `Magic Mirror` in file `MMM-EUElectricityPrice.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-EUElectricityPrice.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+6. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-8. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-9. Recommendation: There ist no CHANGELOG file.
+8. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-10. Recommendation: There ist no CODE_OF_CONDUCT file.
+9. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-11. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-euro2024 by 0m4r](https://github.com/0m4r/MMM-euro2024)